Ajatt-Tools/mpvacious/README.md

 Otherwise, I recommend sticking with `opus` and `webp`, as they greatly reduce the size of the generated files.

+If no matter what mpvacious fails to create audio clips and/or snapshots, change `use_ffmpeg` to `yes`.
+By using ffmpeg instead of the encoder built in mpv you can work around most encoder issues.
+You need to have ffmpeg installed for this to work.

 ### Key bindings

 The user may change some key bindings, though this step is not necessary.